indiqusdocs/apiculus/docs/AboutServiceProviderAdministration/MetabaseBusinessIntelligenceDashboards/Apiculus Marketing Dashboard.md

 The Apiculus Marketing Dashboard provides a comprehensive overview of marketing activities and customer engagement.
 It brings together essential data on issued coupons, discount codes, and their application across transactions, helping teams monitor promotional effectiveness and usage trends.

-Additionally, the dashboard highlights account-level insights, such as customer activity and engagement status, enabling better targeting and nurturing strategies.
+Additionally, the dashboard highlights the following account-level insights, such as customer activity and engagement status, enabling better targeting and nurturing strategies.
 Designed to support informed decision-making, the dashboard serves as a central tool for managing campaigns, tracking performance, and identifying opportunities for growth.
+The following insights help track promotions, understand customer response, and improve marketing efforts:
 ## All Coupons

 The All Coupons table provides a concise overview of issued coupons, capturing key details such as their unique codes, monetary value, currency type, and relevant timestamps.
 It also includes usage information to support tracking, accountability, and timely management of coupon lifecycles.